todogroup/ospology/whitepapers/business-value/Roadmap.md

 # Suggested Format for Each Section

-When adding content to the working repository, please use Markdown.
+When adding content to this working repository, please use Markdown.
 Each section should correspond to a column shown in our [outline](https://github.com/todogroup/ospology/tree/main/whitepapers/business-value#initial-outline) and have its own separate Markdown file.
 If the Markdown file has not been created yet, please submit a PR with the new file using the exact name shown below.

 File Location  `ospology / whitepapers / business-value /`

-📁 ..
+📁 .. <br>
-├── README.md
+├── README.md <br>
-├── glossary.md
+├── glossary.md <br>
-├── engineering-vs-business-driven.md
+├── engineering-vs-business-driven.md <br>
-├── misconceptions-challenges.md
+├── misconceptions-challenges.md <br>
-├── communicating-engineering-to-business-value.md
+├── communicating-engineering-to-business-value.md <br>
-├── business-case-studies.md
+├── business-case-studies.md <br>
-├── future-work.md
+├── future-work.md <br>

+To populate content on each markdown file, you can use this suggested format:

  <summary><h2> Engineering Driven vs Business Driven in Open Source </h2></summary>

 - Overview